 Another starting point of the optimization process is to identify which phrases you already rank highly for.
 In this case, I highly recommend to find these metrics in the Google Search Console.
 It gives you hints about search queries that bring you clicks.

-In order to reach that report just visit the “Search Traffic” and “Search Analytics” on the Google Search Console.
+To reach that report just visit the “Search Traffic” and “Search Analytics” on the Google Search Console.

 According to Ahrefs, once a page gets featured, it’s likely to get featured for lots of similar queries.
 In this case, you should try to address similar queries in your content.
 Make sure that your article is structured very well for answering related questions.

 So once again, creating in-depth articles that address many related questions is a great way to increase your chances of being featured.

 Also, Google now ranks long-form content better, probably because people can find many relevant answers within one piece.
 So you should ask questions in your subheadings and provide an immediate answer.

 I will give you more tips about organizing your content but believe me Google tends to credit content which gives the best user experience.
 This is also the key behind getting featured snippets.

 As I’ve emphasized before, some search queries start with the “how-to” phrase and that is why you should similarly productively redesign your site.